ccavanaugh/jgnash/README.md

 # jGnash README

-jGnash 2.x requires that version 7 or newer of the Java Platform be installed. jGnash has been tested with the Oracle JVM as well as the open source OpenJDK Platform.
+[jGnash 2.x](https://sourceforge.net/apps/mediawiki/jgnash/index.php?title=Main_Page) requires that the Java Platform version 7 or newer be installed. jGnash has been tested with the Oracle JVM as well as the open source OpenJDK Platform.

 ## Getting Java

-Most users of jGNash will want the latest version of [Oracle Java Runtime Environment](http://www.java.com/en/download/).
+Most users of jGnash will want the latest version of [Oracle Java Runtime Environment](http://www.java.com/en/download/).

 Developers will want the Java Development Kit (see build instructions below.)

+## Learn about jGnash

+To learn about the features of jGnash, visit the [jGnash Website](https://sourceforge.net/apps/mediawiki/jgnash/index.php?title=Main_Page).

+## Download jGnash

+You can downlaod jGnash from the [jGnash Download Page](https://sourceforge.net/projects/jgnash/files/Active%20Stable%202.x/).

-## To Install jGNash:
+## To Install jGnash:

 1. Unzip all files into a directory of your choice leaving the directory structure unchanged.